satshakit/satshakit-128/README.md

 satshakit 128
 --

-**satshakit 128** is satshakit built around the **ATMEga1284P** chip and it is suitable for complex scenarios in which is needed have more flash and ram memory, but also the possibility to use 2 serial simultaneously.
+**satshakit 128** is microcontroller board designed around the **ATMega1284P** chip and it is suitable for complex scenarios in which is needed to have more flash and ram memory, but also the possibility to use 2 serial simultaneously.

 In comparison with the other satshakits based on ATMega328P satshakit 128 has:

 - **128k** flash memory instead of 32k